khalxdb/Java-Group-Assigment/doc/README.md

   - Controls playback actions like play, pause, next, previous, and shuffle.
   - Maintains the current song and play queue.

+### playlistaction helper
+- purpose: help with actoins that associated with playlists

+### command parserutil
+purpose: parse the command to validated and ensure that the command is correct

 ---

 ## **8. Testing**